Scaling limits of Markov branching trees and Galton-Watson trees conditioned on the number of vertices with out-degree in a given set: Introduction

-where the convergence is with respect to the rooted Gromov-Hausdorff-Prokhorov topology and $T_{1/2,\nu_2}$ is the Brownian continuum random tree. \end{thm}
+where the convergence is with respect to the rooted Gromov-Hausdorff-Prokhorov topology and $T_{1/2,\nu_2}$ is the Brownian continuum random tree. \end{theorem}

 In the case $A=\Z^+= \{0,1,2,\dots\}$ we recover the classical result about the scaling limit of a Galton-Watson tree conditioned on its number of vertices first obtained in \cite{Aldo93}.
 For other choices of $A$ the result appears to be new.
-The condition that for sufficiently large $n$ the probability that $T$ has exactly $n$ vertices with out-degree in $A$ is positive is purely technical and could be dispensed with at the cost of chasing a constant (which may appear in the limit) through our computations.
+We note, however, that subsequent to the appearance of a draft of this article on the arXiv (\cite{Rizz11}), Kortchemski obtained similar results by different techniques in \cite{Kort11}.
+The condition that for sufficiently large $n$ the probability that $T$ has exactly $n$ vertices with out-degree in $A$ is positive is purely technical and could be dispensed with at the cost of chasing periodicity considerations through our computations.
 In addition to generalizing the results of \cite{HaMi10}, the key to proving this theorem is a generalization of the classical Otter-Dwass formula, which we prove in Section \ref{subsec Otter-Dwass}.
 The Otter-Dwass formula (see \cite{Pitm06}) has been an essential tool in several proofs that the Brownian continuum random tree is the scaling limit of Galton-Watson trees conditioned on their number of vertices, including the original proof in \cite{Aldo93} as well as newer proofs in \cite{LeGa10} and \cite{HaMi10}.
-While we follow the approach in \cite{HaMi10}, our generalization of Otter-Dwass formula should allow for proofs along the lines of \cite{Aldo93} and \cite{LeGa10} as well.
-Furthermore, with our results here, it should be straight forward to prove the analogous theorem in the infinite variance case using the approach in \cite{HaMi10}.
+While we follow the approach in \cite{HaMi10}, our generalization of the Otter-Dwass formula should allow for proofs along the lines of \cite{Aldo93} and \cite{LeGa10} as well.
+Furthermore, with our results here, it should be straightforward to prove the analogous theorem in the infinite variance case using the approach in \cite{HaMi10}.

 This paper is organized as follows.
 Section \ref{sec tree models} introduces our basic notation, as well as the Markov branching trees and continuum trees that will arise for us as scaling limits.
 It concludes with our generalization of the scaling limits in \cite{HaMi10}.
 Section \ref{sec gw-convergence} is devoted to our study of Galton-Watson trees.
 We begin by proving our generalization of the Otter-Dwass formula and we then use this to analyze the asymptotics of the partition at the root of a Galton-Watson tree.
 Bringing this all together, we finish with the proof of Theorem \ref{th main result}.